 At the Oxford County Community Health Centre, we’re dedicated to wellness for all.
-This means we take a holistic view of people’s health with a unique model of care.
+This means we take a holistic view of people’s health with a unique model of health and wellbeing.
 It also means we offer a great lifestyle for our staff – salaried positions, support of an interdisciplinary team, office management and reasonable office hours.
 If you’re interested in community health and work-life balance, we invite you to take a closer look.

 Current Job Postings